Lee Iacocca, auto executive who saved Chrysler from bankruptcy, dies at 94

 Iacocca also had some duds, such as the Ford Pinto, an economy car that became notorious for exploding fuel tanks.
 “You don’t win ‘em all,” he said of the Pinto.

-Iacocca won a place in business history when he pulled Chrysler, now part of Fiat Chrysler Automobiles (FCHA.MI), from the brink of collapse in 1980, rallying support in U.S. Congress for $1.2 billion in federally guaranteed loans and persuading suppliers, dealers and union workers to make sacrifices.
+Iacocca won a place in business history when he pulled Chrysler, now part of Fiat Chrysler, from the brink of collapse in 1980, rallying support in U.S. Congress for $1.2 billion in federally guaranteed loans and persuading suppliers, dealers and union workers to make sacrifices.
 He cut his salary to $1 a year.

 Iacocca was often described as a demanding and volatile boss who sometimes clashed with fellow executives.